18F/18f.gsa.gov/_styleguide/subpages/components.md

 {% endraw %}{% endcapture %}

 {% capture sticky_description %}

-#### U.S. Web Design Standards
+#### How to use

+1. Add the classes `sticky` and `sticky-subnav` to the element that you want to be sticky.
+2. Make sure that [sticky.js]({{ site.baseurl }}/assets/js/sticky.js) is included in the page.
+If you are working on the 18F site, it is included on every page by default.
+3. Make sure that the element that is receiving `position: sticky` is a child of an element with a greater height.
+If it is not, it will never appear to be stuck.

+#### Use of the standards

-There are a few components that we are using to generate the sticky subnavigation:
+There are a few classes that we are using for the sticky subnavigation on the 18F site:

 * The `usa-sidenav-list` class, in conjunction with the `usa-current` class.
 This is mostly taken wholesale from the standards, but does contain slight overrides to better fit with the 18F Brand.
 * The `usa-accordion` class and accompanying accordion styles.
 We have added to this set of styles with a `nav-accordion` class that more accurately reflects the look and feel of the site.